sairum/tcsBU/README.md

 - there is no built-in way of classifying haplotypes and displaying that information in haplogroups
 - when more than one network is present in the data, the software cannot use its `spring` algorithm to layout multiple graphs, resulting in a set of overlapping networks that have to be disentangled manually.

 As a consequence, it takes a significant effort to edit the resulting PostScript vector file in a vector manipulation software, such as Inkscape or Adobe Illustrator&reg;. **tcsBU** (read **TCS Bee You**) was developed to allow the production of publication-ready networks resulting from TCS analysis without too much effort.
 Users are able to classify haplotypes (for example, according to sampling locations or dates) and this information is displayed in pie-chart like haplogroups within the network.
 Groups can be classified using colors, patterns or a combination of both.
-The final network can be saved as a Scalable Vector Graphics (SVG) format, which can then be easily embedded in a modern word processor or edited and exported to other type of graphics format using a vector manipulation software.
+The final network can be saved as a Scalable Vector Graphics (SVG) format, a World Wide Web Consortium (W3C) standard, which can then be directly embedded in some word processors (e.g., LibreOffice, OpenOffice), or edited and exported to other type of graphic format using modern vector manipulation programs.

 ## The software